-Today’s guide leifts the lid on the Corsair ecosystem specifically.
-We’re looking at the gaming PCs, monitors, and the sim racing cockpit they announced at Gamescom some time ago now in 2024.
+Today’s guide lifts the lid on the Corsair ecosystem specifically.
+We’re looking at the gaming PCs, monitors, and the sim racing cockpit they announced at Gamescom 2024 and have been shipping since.
 For Fanatec hardware (wheelbases, pedals, steering wheels), check the Fanatec buyer’s guide separately.
-The two brands operate independently, but the complimentary overlap is worth understanding.
-Case in point: the Steam Deck manafacurer, Elgato, is owned by Corsair and now we see a Stream Deck specifically for Fanatec Cockpits.
+The two brands operate independently, but the complementary overlap is worth understanding.
+Case in point: the Stream Deck manufacturer, Elgato, is owned by Corsair – and there’s now a Stream Deck profile specifically built for Fanatec cockpits.

 Anyway – shall we?